 - Can we book a private cabin for a couple or a group of friends?
 We will do our best, but please don’t count on this as it depends on the final number of visitors.
 Approximately after the 20th-25th booking, we will start accommodating bears from different origins inside the same cabin.
 Earlier bookings are more likely to get a “private” cabin when a good reason is provided at booking time, but again it’s never guaranteed.
-Please understand this is a campsite, not a hotel, and after all we’re likeminded adult men just sharing a one-night experience.
+Please understand this is a campsite, not a hotel, and after all we’re likeminded adult men just sharing a two-night experience.

 FOOD AND BEVERAGES

 - What drinks will be available?
 Tap water should not be drunk.
 We will give a 5-liter bottle of mineral water to each visitor.
-At the night party, all beer will be free, and some cold soft drinks and extra booze will also be available for only 1 to 3 euros per drink (please bring some change)
+At the night party, all beer will be free, and some cold soft drinks and extra booze will also be available for only 1 to 3 euros per drink (please bring some change).